Murder of Irene Garza: Renewed interest

 In 2014, district court judge Ricardo Rodriguez campaigned to unseat Guerra as district attorney, and the Garza case arose as a campaign issue.
-Rodriguez said that he wanted justice for the Garza family, and promised to take a new look at Garza's case if he were elected.
-He won the election.

-In the days after the vote was announced, Guerra sought to appoint Rodriguez as a special prosecutor in the Garza case.
-Rodriguez declined, saying that he preferred to take a new look at the evidence once he took control of the district attorney's office in January 2015.
-In April, he announced that the Garza case was open again.
-Without mentioning any suspects or elaborating on new evidence, he said that several employees in his office were working on the case.
+Rodriguez said that he wanted justice for the Garza family, and promised to take a new look at the case if he were elected.
+In the days following Rodriguez' election as district attorney, Guerra sought to appoint him as a special prosecutor in the Garza case.
+Rodriguez declined, saying that he preferred to take a new look at the evidence once he took office in January 2015.
+In April, he announced that the Garza case was reopened.

 In February 2016, Feit was arrested in Scottsdale, Arizona.
 He was 83 at the time of his arrest, and he used a walker when he appeared in court.
 Feit was extradited to Texas in March 2016 and incarcerated at the Hidalgo County Sheriff Adult Detention Facility.
 He entered a plea of not guilty.
 The prosecution requested a $750,000 bond, while the defense team asked for a $100,000 bond, adding that Feit had stage 3 kidney and bladder cancer.
 Judge Luis Singleterry set a $1 million bond.

 Status hearings in the case were held in June and November 2016, and the discovery process was ongoing as of November.
-In February 2017, a judge set a late April 2017 trial date, and Feit remained under medical supervision at the Hidalgo County Jail.
-In April, Feit's defense filed for a change of venue because they believed that their client would not receive a fair and impartial trial in Hidalgo County.
-They filed a 700-page document with evidence showing that reporters allegedly condemned Feit as a murderer, and that the only reason why he avoided prosecution for years was because the Catholic Church protected him.
+In February 2017, a judge set a late April trial date, and Feit remained under medical supervision at the Hidalgo County jail.
+In April 2017, Feit's defense filed for a change of venue because they believed that their client would not receive a fair and impartial trial in Hidalgo County.
+They filed a 700-page document with evidence showing that reporters allegedly condemned Feit as a murderer, and that the only reason why he avoided prosecution for years was because the Roman Catholic Church had protected him.
 Sometime in March, Tacheny testified against Feit in closed deposition.
-This was permitted under Texas law given the witness's age and exclusive knowledge of the case.
+This was permitted under Texas law given the witness' age and exclusive knowledge of the case.